Last week we experienced some technical difficulties, but never fear, TWIP is back and better than ever!

 Credits & Solicit Info:

-After last week's enforced hiatus, we're back with another awesome selection of comics reviews, there's Iron Man
+After last week's enforced hiatus, we're back with another awesome selection of comics reviews, there's Iron Man, there's Batwing, there's The Boys and there's even a Black Superman!

 As always, click the links to read the forum-threads.